 Do any of your relatives have a gene mutation (abnormal gene)

 Are you concerned you might have an increased cancer risk?

 If you answered yes to any of the above, or if you have questions about

 cancer risk and genetic testing, please contact the Paoli Hospital

 The Margaret Dyson Family Risk Assessment Program

-This one-of-a-kind program is designed for women with a family
+This one-of-a-kind program is designed for women with a family history

-may be related to their development.
+related to their development.

 For more information, call 1.866.CALL.MLH.